 Ways To Make Money As A Concept Artist

-Freelance work is becoming increasingly popular in creative industries, but especially so for concept artists.
-As a freelance concept artist, you must be adaptable with your artistic style, so you can suit the client’s needs.
+Freelance work is becoming increasingly popular in creative industries, especially for concept artists.
+As a freelance concept artist, you must be adaptable with your artistic style so that you can suit the client’s needs.

-Perhaps you’ll be completing concept art for comic books, video games, or animated tv shows or movies, all of which have wildly different styles anyway, but then even more nuanced genres within those broader categories with their own styles too.
+Perhaps you’ll be completing concept art for comic books, video games, or animated tv shows or movies, all of which have wildly different styles, but then even more nuanced genres within those broader categories with their own styles too.

-Freelance work isn’t as predictable as studio work because you will need to adapt to the client’s needs, which will vary more than if you were working in a studio for the same Lead Artist every time.
+Freelance work isn’t as predictable as studio work because you must adapt to the client’s needs, which will vary more than if you were working in a studio for the same Lead Artist every time.

 You’ll also need all the usual skills and experience: